bradj00/multi-sig-wallet/README.md

 A multi-sig Ethereum wallet built from the ground up using Moralis + Web3 + React.

-You will need a browser web3 wallet such as Metamask to interact and make contract calls in the dApp.
+You will need a browser web3 wallet such as Metamask to interact with the dApp.

 #### SETUP

 Once contract has been initialized via firstRun() it cannot be altered without re-deploying contract.
 This should be a useful feature but can easily be altered in `MultiSig.sol`.
-Before deployment make the following adjustments for your needs:
+Before deployment make the following adjustments in the browser for your needs:

 * Adjust `custodian accounts` in `Admin Functions` page before firstRun()
 * Adjust vote threshold in `Admin Functions` page before firstRun()